 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Patrons place their feet in water tubs containing carp-like fish called Garra rufa (or “doctor fish”), which are native to the Middle East.
+Well, it’s kind of what it sounds like.
+The way it works is a patron places their feet in a water tub containing carp-like fish called Garra rufa (or “doctor fish”), which are native to the Middle East.
 In turn, the fish go to work snacking on the person’s dead skin cells.

 It’s important to note that sloughed skin isn’t usually on the menu for these fish, which prefer plankton and plant sources; they only eat human skin when they can’t find anything better.

 While it may seem like a curious little trend, there are a number of dangers involved in having a fish pedicure.
 “Even though this trend may seem natural or interesting to some people, it poses significant risk,” says Dr. Khetarpal.

 Here are five reasons she says you should avoid fish pedicures:

 Cost constraints make it more likely that salon owners will use the same fish multiple times with different customers, which increases the risk of spreading infection.

 “The Garra rufa are imported, purposely starved and then often shared by different patrons,” Dr. Khetarpal explains.
 “There’s no effective way to disinfect the tubs or the fish themselves.
 Many spas will simply reuse the fish.”

 She cites European tests conducted in 2011 of imported Garra rufa fish, which unearthed bacterial strain Streptococcus Agalactaie group B.